-- Apply sunscreen whenever kids will be in the sun.
+- Apply sunscreen whenever kids will be outdoors

-- Reapply sunscreen often, approximately every 2 hours, as recommended by the American Academy of Dermatology.
-Reapply after a child has been sweating or swimming.
+- Reapply sunscreen often, approximately every two hours, as recommended by the American Academy of Dermatology, and reapply after a child has been sweating or swimming

-- Apply a waterproof sunscreen if kids will be around water or swimming.
+- Apply a water resistant sunscreen if kids will be around water or swimming.
 Water reflects and intensifies the sun's rays, so kids need protection that lasts.
-Waterproof sunscreens may last up to 80 minutes in the water, and some are also sweat- and rub-proof.
-But regardless of the waterproof label, be sure to reapply sunscreen when kids come out of the water.
+Water resistant sunscreens may last up to 80 minutes in the water, but regardless of the label, be sure to reapply sunscreen every two hours, and when kids come out of the water

 A sunburn can sneak up on kids, especially after a long day at the beach or park.
 Often, they seem fine during the day but then gradually develop an "after-burn" later that evening that can be painful and hot and even make them feel sick.